rendrjs/rendr-app-template/README.md

 **Note**: I want to stress that this is just one way to build an app using Rendr.
 I hope it can evolve to support a number of different app configurations, with the shared premise that the components should be able to run on either side of the wire.
 For example, the full-on client-side MVC model isn't appropriate for all types of apps.
 Sometimes it's more appropriate to load HTML fragments over the wire, also known as PJAX.
 Rendr apps should be able to support this as well.

+## CommonJS using Stitch

+The CommonJS module pattern is used by Node.js is useful, and using a tool called [Stitch](https://github.com/sstephenson/stitch), we can emulate this pattern in the browser.

 ## Routes file

 ```js